Two ONECommunity blog posts, one became #3 most-viewed in five months

 Soft outcomes:

-• Personal clarity from teaching the topic.
-Writing the Event Handlers post forced me to nail down the mental model I'd been carrying around as a half-formed intuition.
-The next time I wired event handlers on a project, I was faster and the wiring was cleaner — because I'd had to defend the model in writing for an audience of strangers.
+- Personal clarity from teaching.
+Writing the Event Handlers post forced me to nail down a mental model I'd been carrying as half-formed intuition.
+The next time I wired event handlers on a project, I was faster and the wiring was cleaner.

 Learnings

 What worked.
 Writing while the struggle is fresh.
-The Event Handlers post worked because I still remembered, vividly, which assumptions had tripped me up — and the dead-ends in my notes mapped one-to-one onto sections in the post.
-If I'd waited six months, those dead-ends would have rounded off into "yeah, event handlers, you get used to them" and the post would have been generic.
-The other thing that worked: setting a bar of "the reader can ship without repeating any of my dead-ends" and refusing to publish until the draft cleared it.
-That bar is what made the post useful enough for strangers to share.
+The Event Handlers post worked because I still remembered, vividly, which assumptions had tripped me up — and the dead-ends in my notes mapped one-to-one onto sections.
+Wait six months and those dead-ends round off into "yeah, you get used to them," and the post goes generic.
+The other thing that worked: a hard bar of "the reader can ship without repeating any of my dead-ends," and not publishing until the draft cleared it.

 What I'd do differently.
 Publish more often, and shorter.
-The first post was a long, complete walkthrough — the right shape for the topic — but the months between posts were months I had smaller, sharper things I could have written and didn't, because they didn't feel "post-worthy" against the bar the first one had set.
-Shorter, more frequent posts compound differently.
-I'd also formalise the internal training curriculum earlier — running it ad-hoc for the first year meant the structural improvements I made when we finally sat down to design it properly were improvements I could have had eighteen months sooner.
+The first post was a long, complete walkthrough — right for the topic — but the months between posts were months I had smaller, sharper things I could have written and didn't, because they didn't feel "post-worthy" against the bar the first one set.

 Skill developed.
-The teaching shape itself — mental model, real example, gotchas, diagnostics — is the most transferable thing I took from this.
-It works for blog posts, internal trainings, client knowledge transfer sessions, and onboarding documents.
-The order matters: leading with the mental model forces you to articulate what you actually understand.
-Every piece of technical teaching I've written since has used that shape.
+The teaching shape — mental model, real example, gotchas, diagnostics — is the most transferable thing I took from this.
+Leading with the mental model forces you to articulate what you actually understand; every piece of technical writing I've done since has used that shape.